jtwebb/auth/docs/production-hardening.md

 # Production hardening

+If you want a practical, copy/paste oriented guide, also see `docs/hardening-checklist.md`.

 ## Sessions (cookie transport, DB-backed)

 - **Cookie**: `httpOnly`, `secure`, `sameSite=lax` (or `strict` if it fits your UX), `path=/`